ErikDio/LAN-Health/README.md

 ## Requirements

-Python 3.6 or later (for f-string support) python-nmap library: pip install python-nmap openpyxl library: pip install openpyxl
+Python 3.6 or later (for f-string support)
+python-nmap library: pip install python-nmap
+openpyxl library: pip install openpyxl

-Installation
+## Installation

-Clone this repository: git clone https://github.com/your-username/network-scanner.git Install the required libraries: pip install -r requirements.txt (if you have a requirements.txt file) or individually using pip install python-nmap openpyxl
+Clone this repository: git clone https://github.com/ErikDio/LAN-Health.git
+Install the required libraries: pip install -r requirements.txt (if you have a requirements.txt file) or individually using pip install python-nmap openpyxl
 Usage

-(Optional) Edit config.py to customize scanning parameters (e.g., target IP range, scan type).
+(Optional) Run the program with debug as a arg so it can print information useful for troubleshooting.
 Run the program: python network_scanner.py
-If you want to specify a starting IP address, use: python network_scanner.py <starting_ip>
-Output

-The program generates a spreadsheet named network_scan_results.xlsx in the same directory, containing the following information (columns can be customized):
+The program generates a spreadsheet named plan.xlsx in the same directory, containing the following information:

+Status
 IP Address
 Uptime
 MAC Address (if available)
-Additional information retrieved from nmap (optional) Notes

 This program requires root or administrative privileges to perform ARP scans for MAC addresses.
 Be cautious when scanning networks you don't own or have permission to access.
 Respect network security policies.

-Disclaimer
+### Disclaimer

 This program is designed for educational purposes only.
 Use it responsibly and ethically.

-Additional Features (Optional)

-Implement recursive scanning by checking for devices on the same subnet as discovered devices.
-Add options for different scan types using nmap arguments (e.g., -sS for TCP SYN scan).
-Filter results based on uptime thresholds to identify potentially new or dormant devices.
-Contributing

 We welcome contributions to this project!
 Feel free to fork the repository, make changes, and submit pull requests.

-License

-This project is licensed under the (insert your preferred open-source license).

-Contact

-For questions or suggestions, please contact (your email address or other contact information).